BrownDwarf/subsub/README.md

 + Others...

 ## Dependencies:
-To run the Jupyter Notebooks you will probably need:
+To run the Jupyter Notebooks you will need:

 - python 3
 - jupyter-notebook